cruxprotocol/js-sdk/README.md

 To initialise the SDK you need a walletClientName.

-You can get create and manage your walletClientName at [CRUX Wallet Dashboard](https://cruxpay.com/wallet/dashboard).
+You can get, create and manage your walletClientName at [CRUX Wallet Dashboard](https://cruxpay.com/wallet/dashboard).
 Please feel free to contact us at contact@cruxpay.com for any registration related queries.

 ```
     import { CruxPay } from "@cruxpay/js-sdk";

-    let cruxClient = new CruxPay.CruxClient({
+    let cruxClient = new CruxPay.CruxWalletClient({
         walletClientName: 'testwallet',
         privateKey: "6bd397dc89272e71165a0e7d197b288ed5b1e44e1928c25455506f1968f"
     });